-The obvious sign of HCM in this case includes
+The prominent clinical signs and symptoms of HCM in this case include.

-These signs show that your cat might be suffering from an apparent HCM.
-The case of fatigue is caused by poor blood transportation in the cat’s body resulting in a period of oxygen depletion for the body cells.
+Fatigue is caused by poor blood transportation in the cat’s body, resulting in oxygen depletion for the body cells.
 If oxygen is low or absent, cells won’t function well and tend to reserve energy by making your cat weak.

-The difficult and rapid breathing is caused by the accumulation of fluid around the lungs or inside the lungs themselves.
-This may cause your cat to labor for breath, or breathe heavily.
+The difficult and rapid breathing is caused by fluid accumulation around the lungs or inside the lungs themselves.
+This may cause your cat to labor for breath or breathe heavily.

-Cats, unlike dogs, don’t usually get exercised (walking and other forms of exercise).
-This makes it incredibly difficult to notice the breathing problems and inability to exercise, which is also a sign of HCM onset.
+Cats, unlike dogs, don’t usually get much exercise.
+This makes it incredibly difficult to notice breathing problems and the inability to exercise, indicative of HCM onset.

-The pale mucus membranes are a result of poor blood circulation around the body, causing the membranes around the mouth to appear pale.
+The pale mucous membranes result from poor blood circulation around the body, causing the membranes around the mouth to appear pale.

 Veterinarian cardiologists diagnose hypertrophic cardiomyopathy using an echocardiogram (ECG).

-Your vet is likely to check for a heart murmur using a stethoscope.
-A Heart murmur is an abnormal sound caused by the irregular blood flow in the heart.
-Not all heart murmur will signify that your cat is suffering from HCM.
+Using a stethoscope, your vet will check for a heart murmur.
+It is an abnormal sound caused by irregular blood flow in the heart.
+Not all heart murmurs will signify that your cat is suffering from HCM.

-Some heart murmurs are innocent, physiologic, or result from heart diseases such as HCM.
-Your vet would notice this and will determine if your cat requires extra diagnosis.
+Some heart murmurs are innocent or physiologic.
+Your vet would notice this and will determine if your cat requires further screening.

 Gallop rhythm is an irregular heart sound heard when a part of the heart contracts, allowing blood to flow into the stiff left ventricle.
-In HCM, where the left ventricle is already stiff, the vet can hear a third and fourth heart beat when they place a telescope on the cat’s chest area.
+In HCM, where the left ventricle is already stiff, the vet can hear a third and fourth heartbeat when placing a stethoscope on the cat’s chest area.

-Your vet would check the rate of your cat’s heart beat.
+Your vet would check the rate of your cat’s heartbeat.
 Your cat’s heart rate is likely to be too fast or too slow when HCM is involved.
 Sometimes, the heart can beat for several episodes without pumping any blood.
-Your vet would run lots of tests to determine whether these conditions are temporary, or as a result of an onset of HCM.
+Your vet would run lots of tests to determine whether these conditions are temporary or a result of an onset of HCM.

-As the heart is controlled by electrical impulses, minor disturbances can cause a change in these impulses leading to irregular heart rhythms, also known as arrhythmias.
+As electrical impulses control the heart, minor disturbances can cause a change in these impulses leading to irregular heart rhythms, also known as arrhythmias.
 Normally, cats have irregular heart rhythms when they are stressed, nervous, or scared.

 However, it is necessary to take your cat to your vet at least once a year.
 Since irregular heart rhythm can also be a sign of HCM, your vet can detect the disease early and take necessary precautions in its management.

-There are other options used to detect HCM in cats.
+There are other options used to detect hypertrophic cardiomyopathy in cats.
 Since an echocardiogram is expensive and usually not readily available, your vet may consider these equally effective but cheaper methods.
 These methods include:

 Radiography is used to monitor and evaluate the cat’s heart shape and size.
 However, there’s a limitation to this method.
 Results from ordinary radiography fail to differentiate between cats with cardiac disease from the ones without cardiac disease.
 This is because heart conditions like HCM do not involve the enlargement of the heart.